 E.H.
 Taylor Straight Rye whiskey bourbon also has a touch of caramel-corn because it uses caramel during its production process.

 Once tasting E.H.
 Taylor Straight Rye whiskey you’ll notice that the blend also has undertones of tobacco and spice which adds another layer to the overall composition of this alcoholic beverage.
-Price: $120.00

-Top Scotch Recommendations
+Top Scotch Recommendations for Whiskey Drinkers

 1. The Dalmore

 The Dalmore is a very spicy and tangy scotch blend that has notes of orange and a variety of different organic spices.
-The Dalmore scotch whiskey is aged for 15yrs before being released on the market so all of the flavors are really integrated into the overall mix of liquids.
+The Dalmore scotch whisky is aged for 15yrs before being released on the market so all of the flavors are really integrated into the overall mix of liquids.

 The Dalmore has a very concentrated citrus flavor that will stay in your mouth for a very long time to take this into consideration before picking up a bottle.
-The Dalmore scotch whiskey is aged in three separate stages to further accentuate and bring out any hidden flavors that may be within the blend.
+The Dalmore scotch whisky is aged in three separate stages to further accentuate and bring out any hidden flavors that may be within the blend.

 Suntory Whisky Yamazaki Single Malt Whisky has a rich and experienced taste that is suited for those who take their whiskey seriously, Suntory Whisky Yamazaki Single Malt Whisky is made in the famous Suntory distilleries which have gained prominence in Japan over the recent years.